JessicaLim8/VoicePrep/README.md

 # VoicePrep

-Your one-stop app to improve interview skills!
+### Your one-stop app to improve interview skills!
 Uses voice recognition and speech analysis to determine the strength of interview responses and provide indivdiualized feedback

+Technologies: Microsoft Azure Cognitive Services & Google Speech recognition